-- The assets of the Town of New Hartford, CT exceeded its liabilities at the close of the most recent fiscal year by \$24,063,029 (net position).
-Restricted net position is \$821,102 of which \$14,756 is restricted for Community Investment, \$664,821 is restricted for Community Development, \$123,705 is restricted for Town Hill Cemetery, \$13,659 is restricted for Historical Documents and \$4,161 is restricted for New Hartford Day. - The Town of New Hartford, CT's, total net position increased by \$680,432.
-This increase is attributable primarily to favorable tax collections. - As of the close of the current fiscal year, the Town of New Hartford, CT's governmental funds reported combined ending fund balances of \$5,500,530, an increase of \$522,812 in comparison with the prior year.
-The increase was attributable to favorable tax collections.
-Of this amount, \$3,136,773 is available for spending at the government's discretion (unassigned fund balance). - At the end of the current fiscal year, assigned and unassigned fund balance for the General Fund was \$3,830,126 or 15.3% percent of total General Fund expenditures.
+- The assets of the Town of New Hartford, CT exceeded its liabilities at the close of the most recent fiscal year by \$24,482,225 (net position).
+Restricted net position is \$823,604 of which \$17,198 is restricted for Community Investment, \$664,539 is restricted for Community Development, \$120,286 is restricted for Town Hill Cemetery, \$16,637 is restricted for Historical Documents and \$4.944 is restricted for New Hartford Day. - The Town of New Hartford, CT's, total net position increased by \$419,196.
+This increase is attributable to favorable tax collections, greater than anticipated grant revenues and cost savings in all departments.
+In addition, the increase was attributed to current year debt payments and the decrease in the net pension liability.
+These favorable amounts were reduced by the WPCA's unfavorable results of \$332,675. - As of the close of the current fiscal year, the Town of New Hartford, CT's governmental funds reported combined ending fund balances of \$5,919,487, an increase of \$418,957 in comparison with the prior year.
+This increase is attributable to favorable tax collections, greater than anticipated grant revenues and cost savings in all departments.
+Of this amount, \$3,027,107 is available for spending at the government's discretion (unassigned fund balance). - At the end of the current fiscal year, assigned and unassigned fund balance for the General Fund was \$4,222,599 or 16.9% percent of total General Fund expenditures.